 Coffee grounds are strong odor absorbers.

 Soak your hands for a few minutes, then follow up with soap, citrus, or baking soda for better results.
+Think of it as prep that makes every other method work harder.

 9. Moisturize With a Lightly Scented Lotion